vmware-tanzu/velero/master/cli-reference/ark_create_restore.md

 ```
       --alsologtostderr                  log to standard error as well as files
       --kubeconfig string                Path to the kubeconfig file to use to talk to the Kubernetes apiserver.
 If unset, try the environment variable KUBECONFIG, as well as in-cluster configuration
+      --kubecontext string               The context to use to talk to the Kubernetes apiserver.
+If unset defaults to whatever your current-context is (kubectl config current-context)
       --log_backtrace_at traceLocation   when logging hits line file:N, emit a stack trace (default :0)
       --log_dir string                   If non-empty, write log files in this directory
       --logtostderr                      log to standard error instead of files